GoogleChrome/developer.chrome.com/site/en/blog/embed-content/index.md

   - html
 ---

-Embedded content is the best way to keep users on your site while sharing content from other pages or sites.
+Embedded content is the best way to keep users on your site, while sharing content from other pages or sites.
 This could be as small as an embedded Tweet, which displays in Twitter's style and format.
 It could be as large as an entirely separate site embedded onto your own, such as an embedded Shopify shop